 Get your wood pellet choice right

 No two pellet flavors are the same, and can dramatically impact the quality of your final cut of meat.
-While mesquite or hickory works well with strong and robust meats like brisket, they will overpower chicken, turkey and fish.
-If you decide to smoke poultry, use a light and sweet wood like apple or cherry.
+While mesquite or hickory works well with strong and robust meats like brisket, they will overpower chicken, turkey, and fish.
+If you decide to smoke poultry, use light and sweet wood like apple or cherry.
 If you’re smoking ribs, apple is the perfect pick.
 Read our guide to the best wood pellets for smoking to find out more.

 225 is the magic number